NIH’s Policy for Data Management & Sharing

-The new NIH Policy for Data Management & Sharing becomes effective on January 25, 2023.
+The NIH Policy for Data Management & Sharing became effective on January 25, 2023.
 The policy aims to promote the sharing of scientific data, accelerating biomedical research by enabling validation of research results, providing access to high-value datasets, and encouraging data reuse for future research studies.
+The DMSP must reflect the proposed approach to data management and sharing at the time it is prepared and must be updated throughout the life of the project, as appropriate.
 Moreover, the policy establishes that investigators are expected to share data to the maximum extent possible.

 What studies does the new NIH policy for data management and sharing apply to?